 Our brave and loyal troops put their lives on the line for our country.
 When they return home, we owe them a debt of gratitude that can never truly be repaid.
-Our young men and women deserve a quality life and we must support them.
-Rep. Horfsord believes that veterans should have access to quality education, health care, affordable housing and the services they need to transition back to civilian life .
-Too many veterans currently return home and are unable to access quality health care and crisis intervention services.
-After everything our veterans sacrifice to protect our nation, it is our responsibility to provide them with access to quality, affordable education so they may productive lives when they return home.
+Rep. Horsford is committed to ensuring that veterans have access to high-quality education, health care, affordable housing, and the services to transition back to civilian life.

 Families of veterans, too, deserve recognition for the sacrifices they make.

-If you are a veteran and are having suicidal thoughts, we also encourage you to contact the Department of Veteran Affairs suicide prevention hotline.
+If you are a veteran and are having suicidal thoughts, please contact the Department of Veteran Affairs suicide prevention hotline.
 You can learn more by clicking this link or calling 1-800-273-TALK (8255) and then pressing "1."

 More on Veterans

-Las Vegas, Nev. -- Today, Congressman Steven Horsford (NV-04) released the following statement on Memorial Day:
+WASHINGTON D.C. — Today, Congressman Steven Horsford released the following statement on his appointment to the House Armed Services Committee:

 NELLIS AIR FORCE BASE, NEV. — Today, Congressman Steven Horsford visited Nellis Air Force Base in Nevada’s Fourth District and participated in a briefing with acting Secretary of the Air Force John P. Roth on our nation’s defense and training capabilities, including the Advanced Battle Management System (ABMS) and Red Flag exercises.